-Symptoms of chronic fatigue syndrome (CFS) may occur suddenly after you have a cold , bronchitis , hepatitis, or an intestinal infection.
-Symptoms may follow a bout of infectious mononucleosis (mono), which is caused by a virus that temporarily saps your energy.
+Symptoms of chronic fatigue syndrome (CFS) may occur suddenly after you have a cold, bronchitis, hepatitis, or an intestinal infection.
+Symptoms may follow a bout of infectious mononucleosis, which is caused by a virus that temporarily saps your energy.
 CFS can also begin after a period of high stress.
 Sometimes it develops more gradually, with no clear illness or other event noted as a starting point.

-Unlike flu symptoms that usually go away in a few days or weeks, symptoms of CFS persist or recur in cycles for at least six months in 50% of time.
+Unlike flu symptoms that usually go away in a few days or weeks, symptoms of CFS persist or recur in cycles for at least 6 months in 50% of time.
 CFS symptoms vary from person to person.
-Since 1994, the guidelines for diagnosing CFS include, in addition to a six-month history of fatigue that is not relieved with bed rest, at least four of the following eight symptoms:
+The guidelines for diagnosing CFS include, in addition to a 6-month history of fatigue that is not relieved with bed rest, at least 4 of the following 8 symptoms:

 In addition to the eight diagnostic symptoms, patients with CFS can also suffer from:

 Chronic fatigue syndrome symptoms.
 American Academy of Family Physicians Familydoctor website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/chronic-fatigue-syndrome/symptoms.html.
 Updated November 2010.
 Accessed December 28, 2012.

 Chronic fatigue syndrome symptoms.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/cfs/symptoms/index.html.
 Updated May 16, 2012.
 Accessed December 28, 2012.

 Chronic fatigue syndrome.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115094/Chronic-fatigue-syndrome.
 Updated August 1, 2016.
 Accessed October 3, 2016.